AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-status-data.md

 <a id="opIdAssetStatusData_Get Last Asset Status Data"></a>

-View the status of an asset.
+Returns status of an asset.
 Status of an asset is determined by an exact match of the Sds stream property value to the value of the ValueStatusMapping.
 If there are no exact matches, the status is a 0 (Unknown).

 ### Request
 ```text